alexwang9808/NLP-music-parser/README.md

     - Acquired a dataset of 57,650 songs from Spotify Million Song Dataset on Kaggle.
     - Each song was preprocessed to generate vector embeddings and sentiment metadata, which were stored in a Pinecone vector database.
 2. Song searching through Genius API
-    - Users input a song name, and the system uses the Genius API to retrieve up to 10 matching results.
+    - We used the Genius API to retrieve up to 10 matching results based on a user-inputted song name.
     - This disambiguates songs with common titles or multiple versions.
 3. Vector Similarity Matching
     - We used BAAI's BGE-M3 model: (https://huggingface.co/BAAI/bge-m3).
-    - Returns the top 10 most semantically similar songs based on cosine similarity.
+    - It returns the top 10 most semantically similar songs based on cosine similarity.
 4. Sentiment Analysis
     - We used CardiffNLP's Twitter RoBERTa model, trained on 58M tweets: https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment.
     - Each song is classified as positive, neutral, or negative, enabling sentiment-based recommendations such as similar or opposite moods.
 5. Interactive Chatbot
     - Integrated a web-based chatbot using the OpenAI GPT-4o API.
-    - The chatbot guides users through the search and recommendation process, and dynamically adjusts based on user sentiment preferences.
+    - The chatbot guides users through the search and recommendation process and dynamically adjusts based on user sentiment preferences.

 ------------------------------------------------------------
 Visualizations